An introduction to monitored quantum systems and quantum trajectories: spectrum, typicality, and phases: Typical behaviors of nonlinear quantities and the Lyapunov spectrum in quantum trajectories

 \subsection{Ergodicity of nonlinear quantities}

-Here, we consider functions of a pure state $\ketbra{\psi}$, denoted as $f(\psi)$, and their time averages.
-An important example of $f(\psi)$ is the entanglement entropy $-\mathrm{Tr}_X\left(\hat{\rho}_X(\psi)\ln\left[\hat{\rho}_X(\psi)\right]\right)$, where $A$ is a subsystem and $\hat{\rho}_X(\psi)$ is the reduced density matrix with respect to $X$, i.e., $\hat{\rho}_X(\psi)=\mathrm{Tr}_{\bar{X}}(\ket{\psi}\bra{\psi})$ with $\bar{X}$ being the complement of $X$.
-Indeed, the entanglement entropy is often explored in monitored quantum systems to detect measurement-induced transitions, which will be reviewed in Sec. \ref{sec:entanglement_MIPT}.
-While the time averages of linear observables are determined through the time average of $\hat{\rho}_{\bm{b};n}$ as discussed in Sec. \ref{sec:ergodicity_linear-observable}, this is not the case when we consider nonlinear quantities $f(\psi)$.
-The main message of this section is Eq. (\ref{eq:average_nonlinear-quantity_any-measure}), stating that the time average of $f(\psi_{\bm{b};n})$ corresponds to the average of $f(\psi)$ over an invariant measure $\nu_\mathrm{ss}$ for pure states, which will be explained below.
-Monitored quantum systems exhibit this correspondence when typical trajectories purify and the averaged CPTP dynamics exhibits a unique steady state, as shown in Table \ref{tab:ergodicity}.
-We note that the conditions for the purification and irreducibility were respectively discussed in Secs. \ref{sec:pur} and \ref{sec:irreducibility}, while the positive definiteness of $\hat{\rho}_\mathrm{ss}$ is not necessary for Eq. (\ref{eq:average_nonlinear-quantity_any-measure}) to be satisfied.
+Here, we consider functions of a pure state $\ketbra{\psi}$, denoted by $f(\psi)$, and their time averages.
+An important example of $f(\psi)$ is the entanglement entropy $-\mathrm{Tr}_X\left[\hat{\rho}_X(\psi)\ln\hat{\rho}_X(\psi)\right]$, where $X$ is a subsystem and $\hat{\rho}_X(\psi)$ is the reduced density matrix with respect to $X$, i.e., $\hat{\rho}_X(\psi)=\mathrm{Tr}_{\bar{X}}(\ket{\psi}\bra{\psi})$ with $\bar{X}$ being the complement of $X$.
+Indeed, the entanglement entropy is often explored in monitored quantum systems to detect measurement-induced transitions, which will be reviewed in Sec.~\ref{sec:entanglement_MIPT}.
+While the time averages of linear observables are determined through the time average of $\hat{\rho}_{\bm{b};n}$ as discussed in Sec.~\ref{sec:ergodicity_linear-observable}, this is not the case when we consider nonlinear quantities $f(\psi)$.
+The main message of this section is Eq.~\eqref{eq:average_nonlinear-quantity_any-measure}, which states that the time average of $f(\psi_{\bm{b};n})$ corresponds to the average of $f(\psi)$ over an invariant measure $\nu_\mathrm{ss}$ for pure states, as will be explained below.
+Monitored quantum systems exhibit this correspondence when typical trajectories purify and the averaged CPTP dynamics exhibits a unique steady state, as summarized in Table~\ref{tab:ergodicity}.
+We note that the conditions for purification and irreducibility have been discussed in Secs.~\ref{sec:pur} and~\ref{sec:irreducibility}, respectively, while the positive definiteness of $\hat{\rho}_\mathrm{ss}$ is not necessary for Eq.~\eqref{eq:average_nonlinear-quantity_any-measure} to be satisfied.

-To explore averages of $f(\psi)$, we consider a situation where quantum pure states $\{\ket{\psi}\}$ are sampled from a probability measure $\nu$.
-The average of $f(\psi)$ with respect to $\nu$ becomes
+To explore the averages of $f(\psi)$, we consider a situation where quantum pure states $\{\ket{\psi}\}$ are sampled from a probability measure $\nu$.
+The average of $f(\psi)$ with respect to $\nu$ is given by

-If we take $f(\psi)=\ket{\psi}\bra{\psi}$, the average becomes the density matrix\footnote{For example, if pure states $\{\ket{\phi_i}\}$ are sampled with probabilities $\{p_i\}$, the measure is $d\nu(\psi)=\sum_ip_i\delta(\phi_i-\psi)d\psi$ and the corresponding density matrix becomes $\hat{\rho}_\nu=\sum_ip_i\ket{\phi_i}\bra{\phi_i}$.},
+If we take $f(\psi)=\ket{\psi}\bra{\psi}$, the average becomes the density matrix\footnote{ For example, if pure states $\{\ket{\phi_i}\}$ are sampled with probabilities $\{p_i\}$, the measure is $d\nu(\psi)=\sum_ip_i\delta(\phi_i-\psi)d\psi$ and the corresponding density matrix becomes $\hat{\rho}_\nu=\sum_ip_i\ket{\phi_i}\bra{\phi_i}$. },